arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 ## Configure AWS CLI (using _destination_ credentials)

 - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- [Configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+- [Configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) AWS CLI.
 For convenience, `aws configure` command will configure the CLI using the given credentials.
 Make sure to choose the same region in which the EKS cluster is created, for example `us-west-2`.
 - Install aws-iam-authenticator (is it still needed?):

 	```